shopping-in-london

 blog-images

 Oxford Street in London is the first stop for almost every tourist who is on a shopping spree.
-You can buy from any luxurious and high-street brand.
-You will have whatever the brand or fashion your name.
-Oxford Street has stalls that sell all the latest designs of clothes in a vast collection, including footwear, toy shops, kids’ wear, watches, jewelry, accessories, bookstores, cosmetics, travel bags, sportswear, and whatever you think of buying.
+You can buy from any luxurious or high-street brand.
+Oxford Street has stalls that sell all the latest designs of clothes in a vast collection, including footwear, toy shops, kids’ wear, watches, jewellery, accessories, bookstores, cosmetics, travel bags, sportswear, and everything you can think of when looking for places to shop in London.

 2. Bond Street and Mayfair

-Bond Street and Mayfair are the best places to go shopping in London.
-Every brand you could name will be there and this place is quite popular among celebrities.
+One of the best places from our London shopping guide is Bond Street and Mayfair are the best places to shop in London.
+Every brand you could name will be there, and this place is quite popular among celebrities.
 Some of its famous stores are Burberry, Louis Vuitton, Jimmy Choo, Tiffany & Co., and more.
-The best designers in the world have their stores here and you can also enjoy luxurious window shopping.
+The best designers in the world have their stores here, and you can also enjoy luxurious window shopping.

-It is among the Famous for shopping in London.
-The neighbouring street to Bond Street and Mayfair is South Molton Street which is home to London’s best iconic store ever, Browns.
+It is among the places that are famous for shopping in London.
+The neighbouring street to Bond Street and Mayfair is South Molton Street, which is home to London’s best iconic store ever, Browns.
 This elite street also offers its antique stores and art galleries.
-While you are here, you must not miss a visit to the Grand Ritz and Sotheby’s, which is the world’s most famous auction house.
+While you are here, you must not miss a visit to the Grand Ritz and Sotheby’s, which is the world’s most famous auction house, making it one of the best shopping areas in London.

 3. Regent Street and Jermyn Street